embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 `make uclibc-menuconfig`

-This allows the user to configure uclibc in te same way as for **BusyBox**.
+This allows the user to configure uclibc in the same way as for **BusyBox**.

 ## Summary